aaronnhan/BouncingGame/README.md

 Update: The game is out!

-Update 2: I have taken the game down because the Google Play Store and Apple App store require 64 bit binaries or annual developers fees.
+Update 2: I have taken the game down from the Apple App store due to annual developers fees.
 Please contact me if you would like a copy.
 The game is available:

 https://play.google.com/store/apps/details?id=nhan.app.cubeapp